 Action to reduce the impact on human activity on the climate system, primarily through reducing greenhouse gas emissions.
 (Source: National Planning Policy Framework 2019)

 A legal body made up of two or more councils that work together to decide and carry out region-wide decisions.
 The Cambridgeshire and Peterborough Combined Authority, founded in March 2017, is made up of representatives from the seven councils in Cambridgeshire and Peterborough, and a Business Board.
 The Combined Authority is led by an elected Mayor; the Leaders of Cambridge City Council and South Cambridgeshire District Council, together with those of the five other authorities sit on the Combined Authority Board.
 Further information can be found on Cambridgeshire and Peterborough Combined Authority.

 Areas of special architectural or historic interest, the character or appearance of which it is desirable to preserve or enhance.
-You can find more information on the Councils’ websites: Cambridge City Council and South Cambridgeshire.
+You can find more information on our website.

 Making more efficient use of land, through intensive use of brownfield land, building taller buildings, building on existing residential back gardens or in-between existing buildings, or redeveloping underused sites at higher densities.

 Define where policies for the built-up areas of settlements give way to the more restrictive policies for the countryside.
 Policy S/7 of the South Cambridgeshire Local Plan 2018, and shown on the adopted Policies Map, available to view on the South Cambridgeshire website.